Trichomonas vaginitis is usually sexually transmitted.

-It can cause a green or yellow discharge, which may be profuse, smell fishy, and be accompanied by itching.
+It can cause a green or yellow discharge, which may be profuse, smell fishy, and be accompanied by itching or irritation.

 If symptoms suggest a vaginal infection, doctors examine a sample of the discharge and/or fluid from the cervix and test it for microorganisms that can cause infection.